josmar-crwdstffng/angular/aio/content/guide/upgrade-setup.md

 All guides and cookbooks have *at least these core files*.
 Each file has a distinct purpose and evolves independently as the application grows.

-Files outside `src/` concern building, deploying, and testing your application.
+Files outside `src` concern building, deploying, and testing your application.
 They include configuration files and external dependencies.

-Files inside `src/` "belong" to your application.
+Files inside `src` "belong" to your application.
-Add new Typescript, HTML and CSS files inside the `src/` directory, most of them inside `src/app`, unless told to do otherwise.
+Add new Typescript, HTML and CSS files inside the `src` directory, most of them inside `src/app`, unless told to do otherwise.

-The following are all in `src/`
+The following are all in `src`

 | File                 | Purpose |
 |:---                  |:---     |